-Standard 8b: Floors of parking shall be visually integrated into the design of buildings, as reflected in the building façade.
-Landscaping shall be used to further integrate and screen parking garages.
+Standard 8b: Floors of parking should be visually integrated into the design of buildings, as reflected in the building façade.
+Landscaping should be used to further integrate and screen parking garages.

-Standard 8c: Automobiles on parking levels above the ground floor shall be screened from public view.
+Standard 8c: Automobiles on parking levels above the ground floor should be screened from public view.

-Standard 8d: Parking structures that abut or are adjacent to any residential zone, shall:
+Standard 8d: Parking structures that abut or are adjacent to any residential zone, should:

 - i.
-Contain solid decorative walls to block light, fumes, and deflect noise along sides closest to residential use. - ii.
-Contain solid spandrel panels a minimum of 3-feet-6 inches in height installed at the ramps of the structure to minimize headlight glare. - iii.
-Construct garage floors and ramps using textured surfaces to minimize tire squeal - iv.
+Contain solid spandrel panels a minimum of 3-feet-6 inches in height installed at the ramps of the structure to minimize headlight glare. - ii.
+Construct garage floors and ramps using textured surfaces to minimize tire squeal - iii.
 Not contain exhaust vents along sides closest to residential use.

-9. Awnings and canopies
+9. Awnings and Canopies